 - holding optional classes and providing alternatives to obtaining course materials and making up work

-- Design a lesson plan that defuses potential sources of stress for students—intellectual, academic, political, emotional—and allows them to engage with course content in community with one another.
+- Design a lesson plan that defuses potential sources of stress for students—intellectual, academic, political, and emotional—and allows them to engage with course content in a community with one another.
 For example:

 - Humanities: students take turns reading aloud from the assigned text, with the option to pass and simply listen if preferred

 - Arts: students watch a documentary about a work of art or an artist